fed135/ha-store/README.md

 **HA-store** is:

 - Smart micro-caching for 'hot' information (in-memory or using [redis-adapter](https://github.com/fed135/ha-redis-adapter))
-- Loads of features (request dedupping, batching, retrying and circuit-breaking)
+- Loads of features (request coalescing, batching, retrying and circuit-breaking)
 - Insightful stats and [events](#Monitoring-and-events)
-- Lightweight and has **zero dependencies**
+- Lightweight, low resource and has **zero dependencies**

 ## Installing